 Your choice of metals and finishes used in a kitchen can make all the difference when it comes to how the room appears at first glance.
 Polished metal cabinet knobs or handles, for example, are well complemented by corresponding stainless-steel appliances.
 Heavy-duty, high-quality hardware is a big step up from basic wooden features.
 Metallic finishes are especially ideal for modern kitchens.

 A large selection of wood, tile, and stone exists for kitchen counters and wall accents.
-One might opt for a granite slab countertop, or alternatively, a mosaic tile and grout counter.
+One might opt for a granite slab countertop, or alternatively, a mosaic tile and grout counter, The DIY Network shows us how to do it yourself.
 These components of kitchen design arguably are the most important to defining the room’s theme.
 Slab counters typically are found in more modern kitchens, while wooden counters give a more rustic feeling.
 And for beautiful stone decor beyond the counter, consider a backsplash.
 Whether in a rainbow of colors or a monotone palette, the right backsplash can transform any average kitchen space.

 Lighting details in an area create diverse ambiances.
 Lampshades and light installations come in a wide range of shapes, light color, and purpose.
 Multiple lights recessed into the ceiling are good for evenly distributing light throughout a space, compared to feature lamps that provide a more focused illumination.
 Warm or cool light can flood your kitchen, depending on the type of light bulbs and lampshades you choose.
 The shape of a light itself is perhaps the most customizable part of lighting design and can reinforce myriad themes, be it historical, classic, or sleek.